 Oil Tanker Supply.
-New Aframax, Suezmax, LR2 and MR tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
+New Aframax, Suezmax and LR2 tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
 However, U.S. and international regulations require the earlier phase-out of existing vessels that are not double-hulled, regardless of their expected lifespan.
-As of December 31, 2015, the world Aframax crude tanker fleet consisted of 604 vessels, with an additional 94 Aframax crude oil tanker newbuildings on order for delivery through 2019; the world Suezmax crude tanker fleet consisted of 454 vessels, with an additional 97 Suezmax crude oil tanker newbuildings on order for delivery through 2018; the world LR2 product tanker fleet consisted of 287 vessels, with an additional 80 LR2 product tanker newbuildings on order through 2018; and the world MR product tanker fleet consisted of 1,519 vessels, with an additional 228 MR product tanker newbuildings on order through 2020.
+As of December 31, 2016, the world Aframax crude tanker fleet consisted of 627 vessels, with an additional 89 Aframax crude oil tanker newbuildings on order for delivery through 2017; the world Suezmax crude tanker fleet consisted of 468 vessels, with an additional 80 Suezmax crude oil tanker newbuildings on order for delivery through 2018; the world LR2 product tanker fleet consisted of 314 vessels, and with an additional 44 LR2 product tanker newbuildings on order through 2018.
 Currently, delivery of a vessel typically occurs within two to three years after ordering.